-Faulty or inadequate exhaust pipes lead to dangerous situations, e.g. increased exhaust pressure.
+Faulty or inadequate exhaust pipes lead to dangerous situations, e.g., increased exhaust pressure.
 There is a danger of bursting.
 Injuries caused by flying fragments, the escaping of high pressure, and damage to the unit cannot be excluded.

-- Route the exhaust line without shut-off units. - Observe the permissible pressures and pressure differentials for the product. - Check the function of the exhaust line on a regular basis.
+- Open shut-off units immediately before or at the same time as starting the pump. - Take care that atmospheric pressure is always present on the exhaust side.
+Overpressure or underpressure are not permissible. - Check the function of the exhaust line on a regular basis.